 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Immigration and Customs Inspectors job description, Immigration and Customs Inspectors salary, Immigration and Customs Inspectors information, what is the job of an Immigration and Customs Inspector like, pros and cons about Immigration and Customs Inspectors, colleges and universities for Immigration and Customs Inspectors, is Immigration and Customs Inspectors the right career for me, Medium careers to get into, careers in Criminal Justice and Law Enforcement
+Immigration and Customs Inspectors job description, Immigration and Customs Inspectors salary, Immigration and Customs Inspectors information, what is the job of an Immigration and Customs Inspector like, pros and cons about Immigration and Customs Inspectors, colleges and universities for Immigration and Customs Inspectors, is Immigration and Customs Inspectors the right career for me, careers in Criminal Justice and Law Enforcement